elastos/Elastos.Developer.Website/content/guides/data_storage.md

 ## Hive storage

-Whqt kind of file should be stored or not, on Hive?
+What kind of file should be stored or not, on Hive?

 ## Store a file on Hive

 ## Download a file from Hive

 ## Storage cost